Northumberland is a stunningly ecologically rich, bio diverse and rural county.

 The Sandstone way, a 120 mile off road route comes via Alwinton.

-There is lots of riding in the Valley outside of the Naughty Northumbrian, which are private.
+There is lots of riding in the Valley outside of the Naughty Northumbrian Trails, which are private.

 Iconic routes such as Clennell Street, the ride into Cocklafoot from Wyndy Gyle and further afield places such as Thrunton Woods and Wooler Common provide good trail riding.

 Cycling here is a decent undertaking, but worth a look.

 The nearest station is Alnmouth, on the Eastern Mainline.

 From there you can easily ride into Alnwick.

 You'd then catch the Spirit Bus 15 to Rothbury, then the 16 onto Alwinton.